decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ### Messages

+In this document, the messages to be signed are defined as octet-strings.
 Each message must be mapped to a scalar value before passed to one of the core BBS operations ((#core-operations)).
-There are various ways to map a message to a scalar value depending on its type (octet string, integers etc.).
-The BBS Signatures Interface defined in this document (see (#bbs-signatures-interface)), accepts only messages that are octet strings and maps them to scalars using a hash function (see (#messages-to-scalars)).
+There are various ways to map a message to a scalar value.
+The BBS Signatures Interface defined in this document (see (#bbs-signatures-interface)), makes use of a hash function (see (#messages-to-scalars)).
+See (#mapping-messages-to-scalars) for more details and guidance on using alternative mapping methods.

 ### Serializing to Octets